dobro12/dobro12.github.io/_posts/2020-11-26-LQR_explanation.md

 ---
-title     : "Linear Quadratic Regulator (LQR) 설명 및 구현"
+title       : "Linear Quadratic Regulator (LQR) 설명 및 구현" tags        : [optimal_control] style       : fill # fill / border (choose one only) color       : info # primary / secondary / success / danger / warning / info / light / dark (choose one only)
-categories:
-  - optimal_control
-toc       : true
-toc_sticky: true
-layout    : single
-classes   : custom_wide
+description : # Write post description here, or it will be the first 25 words of the post's body.
 ---

 ## Background